Estimation of the Number of Spikes, Possibly Equal, in the High-Dimensional Case: Introduction

-In most cited references, factors are assumed to be distinct.
-However, we observe that when some of these factors become close, the estimation problem becomes more difficult and these algorithms need to be modified.
-We refer this new situation as the case with possibly equal factors and its precise formulation will be given in Section~3.2.
-The aim of this work is to extend our method \cite{Passemier} to this new case and to compare it with the KN estimator, that is known in the literature as one of best estimation method.
+In all the cited references above, spikes are assumed to be distinct.
+However, we observe that when some of these spikes are close each other, the estimation problem becomes more difficult and these algorithms need to be modified.
+We refer this new situation as the {\em case with possibly equal spikes} and its precise formulation will be given in Section~\ref{equal}.
+The aim of this work is to extend our method \cite{Passemier} to this new situation and to compare it with the KN estimator, that is known in the literature as one of the best estimation methods.

 The rest of the paper is organized as follows.
-Section~2 introduces the model.
-In Section~3, we define the estimation problem of the number of possibly equal factors and present our solution.
-We establish its asymptotic consistency.
-Section 4 provides simulation experiments to access the quality of our estimator.
-Next, we recall the KN estimator and conduct simulation experiments to compare these two methods.
-In Section 6, we analyze the influence of a tuning parameter $C$ used in our estimator.
-Finally, Section 7 concludes with discussions.
-All proofs are given in the appendix.
+In Section~\ref{results}, the estimation problem of the number of possibly equal spikes is introduced, and our estimator is then proposed with a proof for its asymptotic consistency.
+Section~\ref{simul} provides simulation experiments to assess the finite-sample quality of our estimator.
+In Section~\ref{C}, we analyze the influence of a tuning parameter $C$ used in our procedure and propose an automatic calibration method of the parameter.
+Next, we carry out simulation experiments in Section~\ref{comp} to compare our method to the benchmark KN estimator.
+Conclusions then follow and the appendix collects all the proofs.